Frequently Asked Questions

 ► More information about scheduling a service

 What documents are required?

 The required documents are:

-to establish eligibility for the eligible service
+• DD214 (or service equivalent), with an honorable character of service, to establish eligibility for the eligible service member.

 • Death certificate, and cremation certificate, if applicable.

 • Succession documents for the person authorized to direct disposition (PADD) to act on behalf of the primary next of kin (PNOK), if applicable.
 Only the PNOK or PADD can sign the required documents.

 • Families will be required to validate that an urn contains 100 percent of the decedent's remains received from the crematorium or funeral home before Arlington National Cemetery conducts the burial service.